ibm-cloud-docs/databases-for-postgresql/work-with-connection-strings.md

 ibmcloud cdb deployment-connections example-postgres --all
 ```

-If you don't specify a user, the `deployment-connections` commands will return information for the admin user by default.
+If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.
 {: .tip}

 ## Connection String Breakdown

 ### The PostgreSQL Section

-The "Redis" section contains information that is suited to applications making connections to Redis.
+The "Redis" section contains information that is suited to applications that make connections to Redis.

 Field Name|Index|Description
 ----------|-----|-----------